lxs602/Chinese-Mandarin-Dictionaries/README.md

 # HanDeDict - English translation<br>
 <b>About 說明 / 说明</B><br>
 A machine translation of HanDeDict into English (by DeepL translate).
-Intended to accompany cc-cedict, so terms already present in cc-cedict were omitted, along with a lot of numerical terms (e.g. 1700,1701,1702...) and a small amount of profanity.
+Intended to accompany cc-cedict, so terms already present in cc-cedict were omitted, along with a <i>lot</i> of numerical terms (e.g. definitions for 1, 2, 3...
+10,000...
+10,001...) and a small amount of profanity.

 <b>Licence 許可證 / 许可证</b><br>
 Creative Commons BY-SA 2.0 <br><br>